United States Navy SEAL selection and training: Phase 2: Combat diving (7 weeks)

 The diving phase of BUD/S training develops and qualifies SEAL candidates as competent basic combat swimmers.
 During this period, physical training continues and becomes even more intensive.
 This second phase concentrates on dive physics, underwater skills, and combat SCUBA.
 Candidates will learn two types of SCUBA: open circuit (compressed air) and closed circuit.
 Also, basic dive medicine and medical skills training is provided.

 Emphasis is placed on long-distance underwater dives with the goal of training students to become basic combat divers, using swimming and diving techniques as a means of transportation from their launch point to their combat objective.
 This is what separates SEALs from all other US Special Operations Forces.
 By the end of Second Phase, candidates must complete timed 2-mile swim with fins in 80 minutes, the 4-mile run with boots in 31 minutes, a 3.5-mile and 5.5-mile swim.

 Successful Second Phase Candidates demonstrate a high level of comfort in the water and the ability to perform in stressful and often uncomfortable environments.
-Candidates who are not completely comfortable in the water often struggle to succeed.

 Phase 3: Land warfare (7 weeks)

 The land warfare phase teaches the class basic weapons, demolitions, land navigation, patrolling, rappelling, marksmanship, infantry tactics, and small-unit tactics.
 During the third phase, the class is taught to gather and process information that will complete the overall mission.
 There is more classroom work that teaches map, compass, land navigation, and basic weapon skill sets.
 These skill-sets allow the class to transition from having novice skills to becoming more comfortable out in the field.
 Most of this training is new to the class, and the learning pace becomes faster and faster.

 For the final five weeks of training, the class goes offshore, about 60 mi from Coronado to San Clemente Island.
 On the island, the class practices the skills they learned in the third phase.
 The days become longer and more work-intensive, set to mirror the work hours spent in the field.
 Many students view this as one of the hardest parts of training, as training is conducted seven days a week, with very minimal sleep, all while handling live explosives and ammunition.
 Interaction with instructors is also never-ending, and punishments are at their harshest levels yet.
-By the end of the Third Phase, candidates must complete a timed 2-mile ocean swim with fins in 75 minutes, 4-mile timed run with boots in 30 minutes, and complete a 14 mi run.
+By the end of the Third Phase, candidates must complete a timed 2-mile ocean swim with fins in 75 minutes, a 4-mile timed run with boots in 30 minutes and a 14 mi run.